MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

 |Multiple non-production environments but no production environment     |  Connected to the first non-production environment       |

 > [!NOTE]
-> Copilot for Sales doesn't have access to data on your most frequently accessed or most recently accessed environment to automatically connect.
-Copilot for Sales fetches a list of environments that have the Copilot for Sales solution and then connects to the first environment in the list.
+> Sales app doesn't have access to data on your most frequently accessed or most recently accessed environment to automatically connect.
+Sales app fetches a list of environments that have the Sales app solution and then connects to the first environment in the list.

-Once you're connected to your CRM, the environment name is displayed at the top-right corner of the **Home** tab in the Copilot for Sales app.
+Once you're connected to your CRM, the environment name is displayed at the top-right corner of the **Home** tab in the Sales app app.
 When you select the environment name, it shows the friendly name, type (Production/Sandbox), and URL for the environment.
 It also shows the following options:

 - **Switch environments**: Select this option to [switch to another Dynamics 365 environment](personal-app.md#switch-environments).
 - **Switch to Salesforce CRM**: Select this option to connect to Salesforce CRM.
 Follow the steps shown in the wizard.